hedgedoc/hedgedoc.github.io/content/english/faq.md

 {{< /faq-entry >}}

-{{< faq-entry title="Why is the comma-separated definition of tags in the YAML-metadata deprecated?" draft=true >}}
+{{< faq-entry title="Why is the comma separated definition of tags in the YAML-metadata deprecated?" draft=true >}}
-We try to introduce as few hedgedoc-specific things as possible, especially if there is a normal way to do it anyway.
-With this in mind the old syntax seems unnecessary extra, instead you should use [YAML Collections](https://yaml.org/spec/1.2/spec.html#id2759963) to specify tags as this is standard way of providing list in YAML.
+[YAML already has a definition for lists](https://yaml.org/spec/1.2/spec.html#id2759963).
+Therefore we don't see any reason to maintain another way to define a list.

 **Deprecated**: